brotabrr/dumfack/knownbugs.md

 # if you find any bugs please use `user.report.whatever you gotta report` command!
+current bugs: 6
+total bugs: 15
+fixed bugs: 9
+this only tracks bugs found on puplic test builds, not dev builds

 ## High Priority
 ### if there are any major High Priority bugs the bot might stay down until they are fixed, usually takes hours - day